 Have you had a bowl of ramen lately?
 There’s a reason this ancient Japanese dish has become a mainstream phenomenon in Oregon these past several years.
 It’s essentially a big, soulful bowl of broth layered with handcrafted noodles and regionally sourced veggies and protein.
 What’s not to love?

 Inspired?
-Portland has become a hotspot for Japan-based ramen chains in recent years, with an abundance of both authentic imports and Portland-based chefs spinning their own playful innovations, a crave-worthy meal no matter what the weather outside.
+The Portland Region is considered a hot spot for Japan-based ramen chains, with an abundance of both authentic imports and Portland-based chefs spinning their own playful innovations, a crave-worthy meal no matter what the weather outside.

 The trend didn’t happen by accident.
-Two of the Japanese Ramen giants, Afuri and Marukin (whose Portland location is now called Kinboshi Ramen), say they chose Portland as their first U.S. location specifically because of the Rose City’s purity of water and the bounty of the local harvest.
+Two of the Japanese Ramen giants, Afuri and Marukin (whose Portland location is now called Kinboshi Ramen), say they chose Portland as their first U.S. location specifically because of the Rose City’s purity of water.

 “The broth is a soulful experience; the noodles are fun,” Milholland says.
 “It’s like a layered experience.”